ManoelBlue/FSJS-TD-04/README.md

 - add a heart pump to the lost life heart;

 ### Additional info:
 This project is the fourth part of a Treehouse Full Stack JavaScript Techdegree.
-Therefore, my personal work is in the the js folder, plus the extra.css file (ithin the css folder).
+Therefore, my personal work is in the js folder, plus the extra.css file (within the css folder).
 The other styles and the markup were provided.